spiffe/tornjak/README.md

 Here are a few additional resources:
 - [Tornjak basic functions demo](https://www.youtube.com/watch?v=dOdRu4psKJ8)

+In case of deployment or configuration troubles, check out our [hints documenation](./docs/tornjak-hints.md)

 ## Architecture and roadmap

 The architecture consists of 2 main components, the agent and the manager.